zulip/zulip/templates/zerver/help/gdpr-compliance.md

 GDPR:

-* A Zulip user can change their profile information, delete their messages, uploaded files, etc., directly within the Zulip webapp.
+* A Zulip user can change their profile information, delete their messages, uploaded files, etc., directly within the Zulip web app.
 * You can use the [organization users](/#organization/user-list-admin) panel to deactivate users, edit or delete their account details, etc.